freddoflamingo/fsebora-portfolio/README.md

-# react website project
+# Frederick Ebora Portfolio Website

-This is my first react website portfolio.
+This is my personal Website made with Javascript React.